HJoyM/CEP146_Group01_Project02/README.md

 # CEP146_Group01_Project02
 ---

-# AI'S IMPACT ON EMPLOYMENT AND JOB DISPLACEMENT

 ## Team Members
 - Joy Mwathi
 - Mark Soosaipillai
 - Juan Carlos Agustin
 - Mahsa Beigi
+---
+# AI'S IMPACT ON EMPLOYMENT AND JOB DISPLACEMENT

+An overview of how AI is transforming employment through job creation and displacement, highlighting its impact on industries, the evolving workforce, and the future of work.

+### Youtube Link